 Approximately 50 experiments will be funded in 3 distinct Calls for Experiments.
-The first call will be issued at the beginning of October 2009.
-The second call is planned for the beginning of 2010, with the last call being issued in mid 2010.
+The first call has been issued in October 2009.
+The second call will be published on March 16, 2010, with the last call being issued after information of the proposers about the results of the second call.
 All calls will be posted on the ECHORD web site.
-Each call will be open for 2 months.
-Evaluation and selection of proposals will last 2 months from the time of call closing.
+Each call will be open for approx. 2 months.
+Evaluation and selection of proposals will last approx. 2 months from the time of call closing.